-The Investigator must first determine whether the sites where his or her research activities will be conducted are considered "engaged" or "not engaged" as defined by the federal regulations.
+The Investigator must first determine whether the sites where research activities will be conducted are considered "engaged" or "not engaged" as defined by the federal regulations.
 A performance site becomes "engaged" in research when its employees or agents 1) intervene or interact with living individuals for research purposes, or 2) obtain individually identifiable private information for research purposes.
 Further, a performance site is considered to be "engaged" in human research when it receives a direct federal award to support the research.
-A performance site is "not engaged" in research if its employees or agents do not 1) intervene or interact with living individuals for research purposes, or 2) obtain individually identifiable private information for research purposes.
+A performance site is "not engaged" in research purposes, or 2) obtain individually identifiable private information for research when it receives a direct federal award to support the research.
+A performance site is "not engaged" in research purposes, or 2) obtain individually identifiable private information for research purposes.
 If a VU or VUMC Investigator or his or her staff, including site personnel contracted by VU or VUMC, performs all research related activities as well as screening, recruiting, or consenting at the performance site, the performance site would be considered "not engaged" in research, unless the non-VU or VUMC performance site releases identifiable private information to VU or VUMC researchers without first obtaining participants' permission.